learning-zone/javascript-basics/README.md

 <br/>

-## Q 18.1.
-Describe the Revealing Module Pattern in javascript?
+## Q. Describe the Revealing Module Pattern in javascript?

 Revealing module pattern is a design pattern, which let you organise your javascript code in modules, and gives better code structure.
 It gives you power to create public/private variables/methods (using closure), and avoids polluting global scope